⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 • Company’s processes

-• Internal infrastructure (software, security, transport etc.)
+• Internal infrastructure (software, security, transport, etc.)

 Does Orientation Training work for your organization?

 Orientation training is needed when it takes too long for a new employee to start moving at a company’s pace.
 The stated standard orientation period in most countries is 90 days.
-If it takes longer in your organization, orientation training is worth the investments.
+If it takes longer in your organization, orientation training is worth the investment.

 What is needed?